glp-92/twitch_chatGPT/README.md

 ### Environment Variables:

+You need to create an `.env` file at the same level as the `.main` file that contains these variables:

 | Variable | Value | Description |
 | --- | --- | --- |
 | GPT_ENDPOINT | https://api.openai.com/v1/chat/completions | OpenAI API endpoint |